visual-framework/vf-wp/wp-content/themes/vf-wp-intranet/functions/search/README.md

 - Search timestamp
 - Optional user email
 - Source
+- Whether a no-result query led to a clicked spelling correction
+- The corrected normalized query

 Analytics intentionally logs only page 1 frontend searches.
-It includes reports for top queries, zero-result queries, recent searches, and summary counts.
+It includes reports for top queries, zero-result queries, recent searches, summary counts, and daily, weekly, and monthly trends.
+Trend charts compare total search volume with the percentage of searches that produced results.
+The top-query, zero-result, and Recent searches reports include every retained row and use database pagination at 20 rows per page.
+Their count and page queries are restricted to the configured retention period in SQL.

+Search settings tables are limited to 20 visible rows per page.
+Large database-backed reports, including document extraction issues, use SQL `LIMIT` and `OFFSET`; bounded configuration and chart-detail tables are paginated in the admin page without discarding form fields.
+Index action notices are dismissible, and dismissal of the current rebuild-required warning is stored per administrator until a new rebuild requirement is created.

+When a visitor clicks a server-rendered "Did you mean" link, a signed analytics event ID marks the originating no-result row as corrected.
+Corrected rows remain part of total search volume, count as successful journeys in the results percentage, and are excluded from no-result reports.
 Data retention is configurable.

 ## Admin Settings